jembi/openhim-core-js/docs/how-to/how-to-import-export.md

 How to export/import Server Configuration
 -----------------------------------------

 **Note:** This can now be done directly from the OpenHIM console which may be easier.
+See [here](https://github.com/jembi/openhim-core-js/blob/master/docs/dev-guide/api-ref.md#metadata-resource).

 ### Exporting